dyno-might/dyno-might.github.io/_posts/2020-06-12-in-defense-of-myers-briggs.md

 **YOU CAN ADD AN AXIS IF YOU WANT**

-The Big Five measures neuroticism, while the MBTI. does not.
+The Big Five measures neuroticism, while the MBTI does not.
 This is, no doubt, a very important trait.
 Some MBTI variants add extra axes.
 For example, one can introduce an axis that measures *turbulence* vs. *assertiveness*.
 This is a measure of neuroticism in all but name.

-## Why go with the MBTI
+## Why go with the MBTI?

 Everything above just says the MBTI isn’t too much worse than the Big Five.
 So why not just use the Big Five?
 Well, you just try it.